A VSO during illness: what is and isn't allowed?

 Sometimes an employee sees no possibility of returning to the company or even the workforce.
 If this decision is well thought out, a VSO can be a solution.

-Yes, you may discuss a VSO during an employee's illness, but it is important to handle this carefully.
-There are specific rules you need to consider as an employer:
+Yes, you may offer a VSO while an employee is on sick leave, but it is important to handle this with care.
+There are specific rules regarding VSOs during sick leave.
+As an employer, you must take the following into account:

 If you as an employer or employee want to discuss a VSO during illness, do so openly and transparently.
 Discuss the situation, explain what a VSO entails, why you want to discuss a VSO and the possible consequences.

-Engage with each other and make sure all steps are well documented.
-This is in the interest of both the employee and the employer.
+Discuss the matter with each other and ensure that all steps are properly documented.
+This is in the best interest of both the employee and the employer.

 Agreeing a VSO is a legal process, so it is always wise to consult legal counsel when drafting the agreement.
 This ensures that everything follows the law.
 Again, this applies to both the employer and the employee.